DSchallenberg/DorkDetective/README.md

 # DorkDetective
 **Ready for use Google Dorks at your fingertips**

-The Code works with placeholder inside a lists, searches for all Google Dorks inside the json file for which the input placeholders match.
-Then it returns the Google Dorks which match with filled in place holders, so the dorks can be copied and pasted.
-Also the Dorks includes German explanations.
-The explanations are also part of the json file.
+This code works with placeholders inside a list.
+It searches a JSON file for all Google dorks that match the input placeholders.
+It then returns the matching Google dorks with the placeholders filled in, so the dorks can be copied and pasted.
+The dorks also include German explanations, which are stored in the JSON file.

-If you add more placeholders to the list in python, you can make this program even more versatile.
-If you add more placeholders, respective input field will be added automatically added to the GUI and the search algorithm will look for them too.
+Adding more placeholders to the list in Python makes this program more versatile.
+Any new placeholders will automatically add input fields to the GUI, and the search algorithm will include them in its matching.

 **Image of the GUI**  <br>